Vintage Silverware Patterns: A Complete Guide to Identification, History & Jewelry Design

 Do you work with both silverplate and sterling?

 We primarily work with vintage silverplate because it offers incredible variety and durability for jewelry.
 Select sterling patterns may also be available depending on the piece.
+But if only the real thing will do, we also offer a curated selection of sterling silverware jewelry for the purists among us.

 Where can I see finished jewelry made from these patterns?